World Knife Throwing League

 The World Knife Throwing League (WKTL) is a sports organization that hopes to be the ruling body for commercial knife throwing venues.

-WKTL was founded in 2021 by venue representatives from Canada, the United States of America, and the United Kingdom.
+WKTL was founded in 2021 as a sister league to the World Axe Throwing League by venue representatives from Canada, the United States of America, and the United Kingdom.
 It has 5 knife-throwing nations with membership.
 Members include over 30 member companies (affiliates).
-It organizes international tournament events such as the U.S. Open and, most notably, the World Knife Throwing Championship (throwing venues).
+It organizes international tournament events such as the U.S. Open and, most notably, the World Knife Throwing Championship.

 It also appoints judges who officiate at all sanctioned leagues and tournaments.
 It promotes the WKTL Code of Conduct, which sets professional standards of discipline for knife throwing in commercial venues.